andrewbantly/leasepeek/README.md

 ### [Link to Server Repository](https://github.com/andrewbantly/leasepeek-server)
 ### Objective
-The frontend of this application should allow a user signup  to upload an excel file (such as .xlsx), click on previous data uploads, and visualize data.
-It should also reroute a user who is not logged in / signed up.
+The frontend of the application is designed to enable authorized users to upload rent roll data via Excel files (.xlsx), view a history of their uploads with preliminary data visualizations, and access detailed reports on individual properties by selecting a specific upload.
+Additionally, the system should automatically redirect users who are not logged in or registered to the appropriate authentication page.

 ### Programming language: TypeScript
 ### Framework: React